New York’s Medical Marijuana Workers’ Compensation

 New York’s Medical Marijuana program has provided doctors with a new tool to help claimant’s deal with debilitating pain.
 Nevertheless, the legality of the treatment option does not mean that Workers’ Compensation carriers will accept paying for it.
 The question then turns to whether the Workers’ Compensation Board will authorize that treatment over the objection of the carrier.

-Legally speaking, the New York Workers’ Compensation Board has expressly noted that they have the authority to compel a New York State Workers’ Compensation carrier to pay for medical marijuana under the liberal construction of WCL § 13(a).
+Legally speaking, the New York Workers’ Compensation Board has expressed noted that they have the authority to compel a New York State Workers’ Compensation carrier to pay for medical marijuana under the liberal construction of WCL § 13(a).
 Whether the Board finds that a doctor’s request meets the threshold to trigger that action is another matter.
 The Board has made it clear that a treating provider that requests the use of medical marijuana must satisfy a number of prerequisites before a finding is made that the treatment is appropriate.

 New York’s Public Health Law permits the use of medical marijuana to be recommended to treat severely debilitating or life threatening conditions such as cancer, HIV, ALS, Parkinson’s disease, spinal cord injury with spasticity, epilepsy, inflammatory bowel disease, neuropathy, and Huntington’s disease (see Public Health Law § 3360).
 The regulation also allows for the use of medical marijuana to treat severely debilitating pain as an alternative to opioids use as long as the underlying condition is expressly noted on the patient’s medical marijuana certification.
 To complicate matters further, the patient must also have an associated condition: cachexia or wasting syndrome, severe or chronic pain, severe nausea, seizures, or severe or persistent muscle spasms (see Public Health Law § 3360[ii]; 10 NYCRR 1004.2[a]).